crazygermandude/Newsletter/issues/August Newsletter 2023.md

 Interviewer : Furnface.
 Interviewee : K6NZIEX.

-Q (Furnface): What was your reaction to getting HR of the month?
+- Q (Furnface): What was your reaction to getting HR of the month?
-A (K6NZIEX): I was excited because I could have the best color as my role color, pink of course.
+-A (K6NZIEX): I was excited because I could have the best color as my role color, pink of course.

-Q (Furnface): What’s some advice you would give to LR’s trying to be an HR one day?
+- Q (Furnface): What’s some advice you would give to LR’s trying to be an HR one day?
-A (K6NZIEX): I would tell them to always remember it’s a game and to not push themselves too hard.
+- A (K6NZIEX): I would tell them to always remember it’s a game and to not push themselves too hard.
 Quality activity is better than quantity.
 They should also remember we all started out as LRs, and not to idolize us too much!
 Last but not least, stay strong and beautiful.

-Q (Furnface): What’s some advice you would give to MR’s or even HR’s trying to one day get MR or HR of the month.
+- Q (Furnface): What’s some advice you would give to MR’s or even HR’s trying to one day get MR or HR of the month.
-A (K6NZIEX): I don’t believe there is a certain thing that guarantees you will be chosen, you just need to stand out in the correct ways.
+- A (K6NZIEX): I don’t believe there is a certain thing that guarantees you will be chosen, you just need to stand out in the correct ways.
 My main advice would be to just go on as normal, and accept it as an addition to your hard work if it comes, don’t necessarily make it a must win situation.

 Some great words from Kenzie and some advice that I think we could all use!
 Moving on to our… Alliance of the month!
 Unlike MR and HR Of The Month, this alliance is hand picked by our Newsletter Team.
 This Alliance was picked because of their constant professionalism, kindness, and activeness within our community!
 This alliance of the month has been awarded to… Pastriez!
 As apart of winning Alliance Of The Month, I was able to get an exclusive interview with one of their Public Relations Member.